 Schedule, syllabus and examination date

-The course introduces all the main kinds of sensors and the physical principles behind different sensing mechanisms.
+The course introduces all the main kinds of sensors and the physical principles behind different sensing mechanisms, data handling, practical aspects of measuring and discussion of limitations and error sources.
 Examples of how to include a sensor in a practical experimental set-up are also given.
-The students carry out a research project with sensor technology as a key part and they write a scientific paper based on the project.
+The course requires active participation of the students.

 Formal prerequisite knowledge

-The following courses must be completed before the project work in FYS3231:
+The following courses must be completed before the project work in FYS4231:

 Recommended previous knowledge